Learning to Play Two-Player Perfect-Information Games without Knowledge: Introduction

 The first approaches used to design a game-playing program are based on a game tree search algorithm, such as \emph{minimax}, combined with a handcrafted game state evaluation function based on expert knowledge.
-A notable use of this technique is the Deep Blue chess program \citep{campbell2002deep}.
+A notable use of minimax with an handcrafted evaluation is the Deep Blue chess program \citep{campbell2002deep}.
 However, the success of Deep Blue is largely due to the raw power of the computer, which could analyze two hundred million game states per second.
 In addition, this approach is limited by having to design an evaluation function manually (at least partially).
-This design is a very complex task, which must, in addition, be carried out for each different game.
-Several works have thus focused on the automatic learning of evaluation functions \citep{mandziuk2010knowledge}.
-One of the first successes of learning evaluation functions is on the Backgammon game \citep{tesauro1995temporal}.
+The design of evaluation functions is a very complex task, which must, in addition, be carried out for each different game.
+Several works have thus focused on automatic learning of evaluation functions \citep{mandziuk2010knowledge}.
+One of the first successes about learning evaluation functions is on the Backgammon game \citep{tesauro1995temporal}.
 However, for many games, such as Hex or Go, minimax-based approaches, with or without machine learning, have failed to overcome human.
 Two causes have been identified \citep{baier2018mcts}.
 Firstly, the very large number of possible actions at each game state prevents an exhaustive search at a significant depth (the game can only be anticipated a few turns in advance).
 Secondly, for these games, no sufficiently powerful evaluation function could be identified.
-An alternative approach has been proposed to solve the two problems, called Monte Carlo Tree Search and denoted MCTS \citep{Coulom06,browne2012survey}.
-This algorithm explores the game tree non-uniformly, which is a solution to the problem of the very large number of actions.
+An alternative approach has been proposed to solve the two problems, called Monte Carlo tree search and denoted MCTS \citep{Coulom06,browne2012survey}.
+MCTS explores the game tree non-uniformly, which is a solution to the problem of the very large number of actions.
 In addition, it evaluates the game states from victory statistics of a large number of random end-game simulations.
-It does not need an evaluation function.
+Thus, it does not need an evaluation function.
 MCTS gived notably good results to Hex and Go.
-However, this was not enough, however, to go beyond the level of human players.
+However, this was not enough to go beyond the level of human players.
 Several variants of Monte Carlo tree search were then proposed, using in particular knowledge to guide the exploration of the game tree and/or random end-game simulations \citep{browne2012survey}.
-Recent improvements in Monte Carlo tree research have focused on the automatic learning of MCTS knowledge and their uses.
+Recent improvements in Monte Carlo tree search have focused on the automatic learning of MCTS knowledge and their uses.
 This knowledge was first generated by \emph{supervised learning} \citep{clark2015training,gao2017move,gao2018three,cazenave2018residual,tian2015better} then by supervised learning followed by \emph{reinforcement learning} \citep{silver2016mastering}, and finally by only reinforcement learning \citep{silver2017mastering,anthony2017thinking,silver2018general}.
-This allowed programs to reach and surpass the level of world champion at the game of Go with the latest versions of the program AlphaGo \citep{silver2016mastering,silver2017mastering}.
-In particular, AlphaGo zero \citep{silver2017mastering}, which only uses reinforcement learning, did not need any knowledge to reach its level of play.
+These learning-based improvements allowed programs to reach and surpass the level of world champion at the game of Go~\citep{silver2016mastering,silver2017mastering}.
+In particular, the program AlphaGo Zero \citep{silver2017mastering}, which only uses reinforcement learning, did not need any knowledge to reach its level of play.
 This last success, however, required 29 million games of self-play (with 1,600 state evaluations per move).
-This approach has also been applied to chess \citep{silver2017mastering2} under the name of \emph{AlphaZero}.
-The resulting program broke the best chess program (which is based on minimax).
+The AlphaGo Zero approach has also been generalized and applied to chess \citep{silver2017mastering2} under the name of \emph{AlphaZero}.
+The resulting program broke the best chess program (based on minimax).
 Another state-of-the-art zero-knowledge reinforcement learning algorithm is the ExIt algorithm~\citep{anthony2017thinking}, also based on Monte Carlo tree search.